Stepan-coder/PythonSQLite3/README.md

-# PythonSQLite3
+# The simplest SQL connector for non - production develop :)

-The siplest SQL connector for non - production develop :)
+## Introduction